 The statue of Daniel 2 shows us these changes in world rule.
 The statue starts with Babylon.
 Then came the Medes and Persians.
 When Darius the Mede took power, Michael and this angel took a stand to protect him.
 After the Medes and Persians we have Greece.
 As each of the world rulers takes power, Michael and this angel take a stand to protect the rulers.
 The stand is against the powers of darkness, such as "the prince of Persia."
 These battles are in the spiritual realm.
 This is why Paul says the “mystery” or “secret” power of the iniquity, which the restrainer restrains, is already at work (2 Thessalonians 2:7).

-Don't be afraid, Daniel; for from the first day that you did set your heart to understand,
+he to me, Don't be afraid, Daniel; for from the first day that you did set your

-of the kingdom of Persia withstood me twenty-one days; but, behold, Michael,
+But the prince of the kingdom of Persia withstood me twenty-one days

-of Persia.
-(14) Now I have come to
+(14) Now I have come to make you understand

 Daniel 10:20-21 Then he said, "Do you know why I have come to you?
 Now I will return to fight with the prince of Persia.
 When I go forth, behold, the prince of Greece shall come.
 (21) But I will tell you that which is inscribed in the writing of truth: and there is none who holds with me against these, but Michael your prince."